Rahula-22/CS771-Machine-learning-Project/README.md

 This project addresses two key challenges in hardware security:

-1. Multi-level PUF (ML-PUF) Security Analysis – ML-PUF is a variant of arbiter PUF designed to resist machine learning attacks.
+1. Multi-level PUF (ML-PUF) Security Analysis – ML PUF is a variant of arbiter PUF designed to resist machine learning attacks.
 The task is to prove that linear models can still accurately predict ML-PUF responses despite the added complexity of cross connections and XOR operations.

 2. Delay Recovery in Arbiter PUFs – Given a linear model representation of an Arbiter PUF, recover a valid set of non-negative delays (𝑝𝑖, 𝑞𝑖, 𝑟𝑖, 𝑠𝑖) that generate the same model, despite underdetermined constraints.

 # Objective
-- Analyze and model ML-PUF challenge-response behavior using linear learning techniques.
+- Analyze and model ML PUF challenge-response behavior using linear learning techniques.
-- Demonstrate that ML-PUF responses are still predictable despite added complexity.
+- Demonstrate that ML PUF responses are still predictable despite added complexity.
 - Implement algorithms to recover feasible delay parameters from given linear models for 64-bit Arbiter PUFs.

 # Datasets